Editorial by Industrial Quick Search

 Cooling of a transformer comes in two forms – air and oil.
 The dry or air form of cooling uses circulating ambient air to carry away the heat or, when circulating air is not enough, air blasts are used to force air on the coils and keep the temperature down.
 An oil cooling system immerses the transformer in circulating water or oil.

 The role of isolation transformers is to transmit electrical power to a device from a power source.
 Technically, all transformers can be defined as an isolation transformer, due to the fact that all transformers use the process of induction to convert electricity, as opposed to the use of a conductor.
-However, the main characteristic that sets isolation transformers apart from other categories is that they are designed to isolate electricity, or isolate the device from the power source.
-Numerous applications utilize isolation transformers.
+The main characteristic that sets isolation transformers apart from other categories of transformers is their ability to isolate electricity or isolate a transformer from a power source.
+Numerous applications use isolation transformers.
 These applications include uninterrupted power supplies (UPS), test and measurement systems, robotics, motor controls, light fixtures, medical electronics, industrial control panels, data communications, avionics, and audio systems.

 Step up transformers are commonly used in applications such as power transforming and modification, due to their ability to convert lower voltages to higher voltages while reducing amperage and the effects of resistance in the process.
 The voltage conversion entails electrical energy traveling through two phases of coils, with the second coil phase having a greater amount of winding, defined as a complete coil assembly.
 Some applications require only a single coil winding, and others even require a tertiary set of windings.
 However, electric transformers require two to complete the conversion process.
 These two sets of coil windings feature a core being made from either a ferrite compound or a laminated core wound with enameled coils or uncovered copper.
 The coil windings of step up transformers are typically constructed from aluminum, nickel, chromium, steel alloys, and copper, the latter of which is the most expensive yet is the most energy efficient.